CIS565-Fall-2022/Project3-CUDA-Path-Tracer/README.md

 ============
 CUDA can only launch a finite number of blocks at a time.
 Some threads end with only a few bounces while others may end with a lot.
 Therefore, we will waste a lot of threads.

 To solve this problem, we launch a kernel that traces ONE bounce for every ray in the pool.
 The ray should be terminated while its remaining bounce equals 0 (reaches the limit or hits the light source).
-According to the results, we remove terminated rays from the ray pool with stream compaction.
-Therefore, we free idle threads and could save many computation resources.
+According to the results, we remove terminated rays from the ray pool with stream compaction by partitioning the running rays and terminated rays.
+As a result, we could free idle threads and could save many computation resources.

 I initially tested with the Cornell Box scene and it does not seem to have a difference.
 However, if I switch the camera directly towards the light(ray will be terminated and removed by stream compaction), we can see that the method gives an improvement to the overall performance.